Maternity Leave Policy & Laws (+ Free Templates)

 There are three phases of maternity that have specific laws that companies must follow:

 - The phase when an employee works while pregnant.

 - The timeframe when they leave work to prepare for, deliver, and care for their baby.

 - The phase when the new mother returns to work after the birth of their child.

 Phase 1: Employee Working While Pregnant

 Title VII of the Civil Rights Act of 1964, which includes the Pregnancy Discrimination Act (PDA), applies when you have an employee who is pregnant.
-It also applies to employers with 15 or more employees, but we recommend all employers follow the guidelines as a best practice.
+Although, as we noted earlier, it applies to employers with 15 or more employees, we recommend all employers follow the guidelines as a best practice.